Navelfuzz/TaskMaster/README.md

    * Show the selected task's title
    * Lorem Ipsum that description
 2. Settings Page
-   * Inpute field for Username
+   * Input field for Username
    * save button to save the Username
 3. Homepage
    * Add Username Label which starts as empty